spc5104/spc5104/README.md

 - 👋 Hi, I’m @spc5104
 - 👀 I’m interested in Excel VBA, and Compiler Construction in Excel VBA
-- 🌱 I’m currently learning VBA ;-) since 2 years.
-- 💞️ I’m looking to collaborate on ... don't know what ...
 - 📫 How to reach me bkirsch@gmx.net

 <!---